izgzhen/iris-coq/README.txt

 REQUIREMENTS

   Coq
-  8GB ram
+  8GB ram + 4GB swap

   We have tested the development using Coq v.
-8.4pl4 on a machine with 8GB RAM + 4GB swap.
+8.4pl4 on Linux and Mac machines with at least 8GB RAM + 4GB swap.

 HOW TO COMPILE